Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Implementation Details

+\textbf{GPT-4V.} As suggested in prior work~\citep{som_prompt, gpt4v_report}, GPT-4V exhibits better grounding ability when the objects are specified by visual prompts rather than text prompts.
+Therefore, we adopt GPT-4V \& SoM to obtain the base predictions, where we overlay object masks and numeric identifiers on the images.
+Furthermore, when using VLMs to produce feedback, we apply SoM to specify each object.
+Finally, since GPT-4V has a longer context window compared to open-source VLMs, we include the class list in the prompt to encourage better alignment between the responses and the ground truth.
+All GPT-4V experiments are done over the OpenAI API and we follow the exact same evaluation procedures , where we use the off-the-shelf text embeddings~\citep{all-mpnet-base-v2} to map the GPT-4V outputs $\ro_\ri$ to the nearest label from the class label list.

-For GPT-4V, we follow the inference code provided in \cite{som_prompt}\footnote{\url{https://github.com/microsoft/SoM/blob/main/gpt4v.py}} and set the system prompt as: \textit{- For any marks mentioned in your answer, please highlight them with [].} Every region $\rr_\ri$ in ADE20k and COCO panoptic segmentation dataset is represented with segmentation mask.
-We convert them to a more compact representation, \ie bounding box, and feed them to the VLMs in the text prompt.
-We follow ~\cite{som_prompt} to set the alpha parameters in SoM as 0.2 and 0.4 in ADE20k and COCO, respectively.
+We follow the implementation provided in \cite{som_prompt}\footnote{\url{https://github.com/microsoft/SoM/blob/main/gpt4v.py}} and set the system prompt as: \textit{- For any marks mentioned in your answer, please highlight them with [].} We follow~\cite{som_prompt} to set the alpha parameters in SoM as 0.2 and 0.4 in ADE20k and COCO, respectively.
+We use the endpoint \texttt{gpt-4-0125-preview}.

+\textbf{GPT-4o.} Similar to GPT-4V, we empirically found that SoM prompts improve the base predictions in the semantic grounding tasks in ADE20k.
+We, therefore, hypothesize that GPT-4o benefits by having SoM prompts.
+We use the endpoint \texttt{gpt-4o-2024-05-13}.